Detection of Functional Communities in Networks of Randomly Coupled Oscillators Using the Dynamic-Mode Decomposition

-Our DMD-based approach provides a straightforward and flexible way to generate functional communities from a time series.
-The formation of such communities still relies on synchronization of certain subsets of the oscillators of a network, but we accomplish this goal without observing any global attractors (at least on the time scales that we examine).
-Our approach thereby gives a flexible and adaptive method for identifying functional communities in large sets of time series of coupled nonlinear oscillators, and we anticipate that it will also be applicable to wider classes of time series in which community formation is of interest.
+Our DMD-based approach provides a straightforward and flexible way to generate functional communities from a time series of the nodes of a network.
+In our study of coupled oscillators, the formation of such communities still relies on synchronization of subsets of the oscillators, but our approach does not require the observation of any global attractors (which do not manifest on the time scales that we examine).
+Therefore, we develop a flexible and adaptive method for identifying functional communities in large sets of time series of coupled nonlinear oscillators, and we anticipate that it will also be applicable to wider classes of time series in which community formation is of interest.
 Our work complements the recent results of Kunert-Graf et al. \cite{kutz5}, who used unsupervised learning techniques to cluster DMD modes to capture spatially and temporarily coherent patterns in complex signals.
-Our code is available at https://github.com/cwcurtis/DMD\_Community\_Detect.
+Our code is available at \url{https://github.com/cwcurtis/DMD_Community_Detect}.

 Our paper proceeds as follows.
 In Section \ref{sec2}, we give the necessary background and definitions to understand both DMD and how we generate our data.
 In Section \ref{sec3}, we explain our algorithm for the detection of functional communities.
 In Section \ref{sec4}, we present the results of our numerical experiments.
 Finally, in Section \ref{sec5}, we summarize our results and and discuss future work.